Mowah-Chibuike/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 - 3-list_tables.sql: a script that lists all the tables of a database in your MySQL server.
 - 4-first_table.sql: a script that creates a table called first_table in the current database in your MySQL server.
 - 5-full_table.sql: a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.
+- 6-list_values.sql: a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.